lupyuen/iot-mission/README.md

 1. [_"Create your IoT gadget with Apache Mynewt and STM32 Blue Pill"_](https://medium.com/@ly.lee/create-your-iot-gadget-with-apache-mynewt-and-stm32-blue-pill-d689b3ca725?source=friends_link&sk=d511426d5a2217ebd06789b3eef7df54)

+Lesson Learnt: When choosing your IoT device firmware platform, make sure it has drivers for your sensors and transceivers, present and future!

 ## [6] Real Time Operating Systems

 For most IoT gadgets we need to transmit sensor data while reading sensors concurrently.
 This code can get very messy...